nymtech/node-status-api/README.md

 `go test ./...` will run the test suite.

-From the top-level `nym-validator` directory, `swag init -g directory/server.go --output directory/docs/` rebuilds the Swagger docs.
+From the top-level `node-status-api` directory, `swag init -g main.go --output docs/` rebuilds the Swagger docs.

-If you update any of the HTML assets, `go-assets-builder server/html/index.html -o server/html/index.go` will put it in the correct place to be built into the binary.